alperencan312/alperencan312/README.md

-- 👋 Hello, dear fellow!
 This is Alperen, studying Computer Science at Bilkent University.
-- 👀
-- 📫 alperen.can@ug.bilkent.edu.tr
+📫 alperen.can@ug.bilkent.edu.tr

 <!---
 alperencan312/alperencan312 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.